Sen. Tim Kaine's son arrested during anti-Trump protest

 Nielson said approximately "50 anti-Trump protesters started a big fight in our rotunda area," before the arrests were made.

-The second oldest son of the former Hillary Clinton running mate was taken into custody just outside of the Minnesota State Capitol.
+The second oldest son of the former Hillary Clinton running mate was taken to Ramsey County jail where he was held before being released.

 Sen. Tim Kaine and wife Anne Holton released a statement following Linwood Kaine's arrest.